queone/azm/README.md

 - The [`pkg/maz`](pkg/maz/README.md) library: a small Go library for managing a limited set of Azure IAM objects and functions
 - The [`cmd/azm`](cmd/azm/README.md) utility: a small utility that implements the `maz` library to manage Azure IAM objects

-For more information, click on each component link above to open their respective READMEs.

-## Introduction
-The azm repository provides a lightweight alternative to the official Azure SDK for Go and Azure CLI tool.
-It's designed for limited, specialized use cases and provides a simple, customizable solution for managing Azure IAM objects.
+They provide a more lightweight alternative to the official Azure SDK for Go and the Azure CLI tool.
+These are designed for limited, specialized use cases and provide a simple, customizable solution for managing Azure IAM objects.

 ## Why?
-There are already actively maintained [Azure SDKs](https://github.com/Azure/azure-sdk-for-go) and [CLI tools](https://learn.microsoft.com/en-us/cli/azure/), so why create another library and utility?
-Here are a few reasons:
+The [Azure SDKs](https://github.com/Azure/azure-sdk-for-go) and [CLI tools](https://learn.microsoft.com/en-us/cli/azure/) are well-maintained, so why another library and utility?:
 - **Learning and experimentation**: Building a custom SDK can be a great way to learn about Go and REST API development.
 - **Specialized use cases**: If your application only interacts with a smaller subset of Microsoft Graph APIs, a lightweight custom SDK might be simpler and faster.
 - **Direct API access**: This library performs direct HTTPS REST API calls, following the official Microsoft Azure API documentation, providing a straightforward and efficient way to interact with Azure services.